hasithperera/RocksatX-WVU/Docs/Update - Hasith.md

 	- Write a custom FPGA file - Should be possible but verification would take time
 ---

-# Thinks that needs to be figured out
+# Things that needs to be figured out

 - [ ] Sounding mode